Mara Brawer

-Mara Brawer (born 16 May 1962) is an Argentine psychologist and politician, currently serving as National Deputy elected in the Federal Capital since 2019.
-She had previously served in the same position from 2011 to 2015.
-A member of the Justicialist Party, Brawer sits in the Frente de Todos bloc.
+Mara Brawer (born 16 May 1962) is an Argentine psychologist and politician.
+She served as National Deputy elected in the Federal Capital from 2011 to 2015 and then from 2019 to 2023.
+A member of the Justicialist Party, Brawer sat in the Front for Victory and Frente de Todos blocs.

 Brawer has also served as Undersecretary of Education in the Government of the Buenos Aires City from 2006 to 2007, and as Undersecretary of Equity and Education Quality in the Ministry of Education of Argentina from 2009 to 2011.

 Early life and education

 Mara Brawer was born on 16 May 1962 in Buenos Aires.
 She is Jewish.
 She studied at the University of Buenos Aires Faculty of Psychology and completed a degree on mediation and conflict resolution from Universidad de Belgrano.

 Political career

 From 2006 to 2007, Brawer was Undersecretary of Education in the city government of Buenos Aires, in the administration of Jorge Telerman.
 She was later head of the Argentine Observatory on School Violence, dependent on the Ministry of Education of Argentina.
 In 2009, she was appointed Undersecretary of Equity and Education Quality, also within the scope of the national Ministry of Education, in the administration of Minister Alberto Sileoni.